Welcome to INFO 511

 Announcements

-• Posted on D2L (Announcements tool) but primarily sent via Slack, be sure to check both regularly
+• Posted on D2L (Announcements tool) but primarily sent via Discord, be sure to check both regularly

 • I’ll assume that you’ve read an announcement by the next “business” day